Content studio and content creation

 enonic project dev

-This command will watch changes under myproject/ and redeploy as needed.
+This command will watch for changes under myapp/ and redeploy as needed.

-Make sure you’re already running your sandbox with the --dev flag in another terminal, otherwise running enonic project dev will start the sandbox in detached mode, so you’ll lose logs.
-More on cli’s dev command here.
+Make sure you’re already running your sandbox with the --dev flag in another terminal, otherwise the sandbox will be started in detached mode, so you’ll lose logs.
+More on CLI’s dev command here.

 If everything goes well, you should see your sandbox logs update now.
 And that’s the basics of creating new content types.